Change Obligation to a Choice

 So, when you engage in secondary choices, it is easy to lose sight of why you are doing them.
 That is the time to remind yourself of the primary choice.
 “I may not enjoy this training, but I want to enjoy the Gold Medal!”

 An everyday example is parents seldom want to clean up their kid’s sick messes at 3 a.m., but they choose to do it because they love (want the best for) their kids.
 And, of course, a family might prefer an exciting vacation rather than being with someone before they die.
-But they choose the latter because they value family more than entertainment.
+However, they choose the latter because they value family more than entertainment.

 Primary choices require secondary choices that you may not prefer or like.